Lou Brock: Chicago Cubs (1961–1964)

 Brock made his major league debut with the Cubs on September 10, 1961, at the age of 22.
 In his rookie season of 1962, Brock became one of four players to hit a home run into the center-field bleachers at the old Polo Grounds in New York City since its 1923 reconstruction.
 His blast came against Al Jackson in the first game of a June 17 doubleheader against the New York Mets and was one of two that cleared the wall in consecutive days, with Hank Aaron's coming the very next day.
 Joe Adcock was the first to hit a ball over that wall, in 1953.
 Babe Ruth reached the old bleachers (a comparable distance) before the reconstruction.
 Brock was not known as a power hitter, though he aspired to be one.

-Brock had great speed on the basepaths and in right field, and superior base running instincts, but failed to impress Cubs management with his bat.
+Brock had great speed on the basepaths and in right field.
+He also had superior base running instincts, but failed to impress Cubs management with his bat.
 After hitting for only a combined .260 average over his first two seasons, Brock was made part of a mid-season 1964 trade with the St. Louis Cardinals.

 The June 15 deadline deal for pitcher Ernie Broglio saw Brock, Jack Spring, and Paul Toth head to St. Louis for Broglio, Bobby Shantz, and Doug Clemens.
 Cardinals general manager Bing Devine specifically sought Brock at the insistence of Cardinals' manager Johnny Keane to increase team speed and solidify the Cardinals' lineup, which was struggling after the retirement of left fielder Stan Musial in 1963.
 At the time, many thought the deal was a heist for the Cubs.
 Broglio had led the National League in wins four years earlier, and had won 18 games the season before the trade.

 St. Louis Cardinals (1964–1979)

 After Brock was traded to the Cardinals, his career turned around.
 He moved to left field and batted .348 and stole 33 bases over the remainder of the 1964 season.
 At the time of the trade, the Cardinals were 28–31, in eighth place in the National League, trailing even the Cubs, who were 27–27 and in sixth place.
 Brock helped the Cardinals storm from behind to capture the National League pennant on the last day of the season.

 Four months to the day after Brock's trade, the Cardinals won the 1964 World Series in seven games over the favored New York Yankees, who were appearing in their 14th World Series in 16 years (and their last until a dozen years later).
 Brock's contributions to the Cardinals' championship season were recognized when he finished in tenth place in voting for the 1964 National League Most Valuable Player Award.
 Meanwhile, Broglio won only seven games for the Chicago Cubs before retiring from baseball after the 1966 season.
 To this day, the trade of Brock for Broglio is considered one of the most lopsided deals in baseball history.